NouraKhaled/PPE-Detection/README.md

   CONTENTS OF THIS CD
 ------------------------------------------------------------

-1_Final_Report/
-    GraduationProjectReport.pdf
-    GraduationProjectReport.docx
-        - The complete graduation-project report (soft copy).
-        - PDF is the primary version; the editable Word document is included for archiving.

 2_Source_Code/
-    lab_safety_system3/
         - Complete source code of the project.
         - Includes the React + TypeScript frontend and the Python backend (server.py).